For years, lemon verbena has been valued for its incredible fragrance and medicinal uses, and some people regularly enjoy it in tea.

 Lemon verbena has been eaten and used topically in South America for centuries, but Europeans only caught on to the marvelous shrub in the 1700s.

-At that point, it gained popularity across western Europe after Spanish invaders brought plants from South America back home with them.
+At that point, it gained popularity across western Europe after Spanish settlers brought plants from South America back home with them.

 The name Aloysia is derived from Queen Maria Luisa Teresa de Parma (1751-1819), whose husband ruled over Spain when the plant was brought over.
 The second part of the botanical name, triphylla, is a reference to the three leaves.